ZoneMinder/zoneminder/docs/api.rst

 This only works if you have a multiserver setup in place.
 If you don't it will return an empty array.

+Further Reading
+^^^^^^^^^^^^^^^^
+As described earlier, treat this document as an "introduction" to the important parts of the API and streaming interfaces.
+There are several details that haven't yet been documented.
+Till they are, here are some resources:

+* zmNinja, the open source mobile app for ZoneMinder is 100% based on ZM APIs.
+Explore its `source code <https://github.com/pliablepixels/zmNinja>`__ to see how things work.
+* Launch up ZM console in a browser, and do an "Inspect source".
+See how images are being rendered.
+Go to the networks tab of the inspect source console and look at network requests that are made when you pause/play/forward streams.
+* If you still can't find an answer, post your question in the `forums <https://forums.zoneminder.com/index.php>`__ (not the github repo).